stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 **Verify Volume Snapshot :**

 Once a `BackupSession` crd is created, it creates volume snapshotter `Job`.
-Then the `Job` creates `VolumeSnapshot` crd for the targeted PVC.The `VolumeSnapshot` name follows the following pattern:
+Then the `Job` creates `VolumeSnapshot` crd for the targeted PVC.
+The `VolumeSnapshot` name follows the following pattern:

 ```console
 <PVC name>-<backup session creation timestamp in Unix epoch seconds>